-Dragging-Clicking

-Hold left button and slide finger on touchpad.

-Dragging-Tapping

-Lightly strike the touchpad twice, sliding finger on touchpad during second strike.
+Dragging-Clicking (hold left button and slide finger on touchpad) (lightly strike the touchpad twice, sliding finger on touchpad during second strike)

 NOTE: A software-controlled scrolling function is available after setting up the included touchpad utility to allow easy Windows or web navigation.
 Basic functions can be adjusted at the Windows control panel to allow comfortable clicking and tapping.